Feb 7

 What happens?

-To celebrate the blooming of the flower, the town of Kawazu in Izu Prefecture will hold a festival, but this is usually just an opportunity to walk along the town’s river and marvel at the many blooming cherry trees.
-Special picnic lunchboxes will be prepared, but they are pricey.
+To celebrate the blooming of the flower, the town of Kawazu in Izu Prefecture will hold a festival.
+This is usually just an opportunity to walk along the town’s river and marvel at the many blooming cherry trees.

 Tip: Keep track of the blooming siutation with this handy live camera.